 The Solvay House: Classified as a UNESCO World Heritage site, this architectural masterpiece, which has long remained hidden, is now accessible to the public.
 On the prestigious Avenue Louise, one of Victor Horta’s most remarkable creations stands before you.
 It was designed for one of the country’s greatest fortunes, the industrialist Armand Solvay, who wanted a private hotel to match his success.
 It seems that the architect had almost unlimited financial means at his disposal.
 Completed in 1903, this work of art is one of the most remarkable creations of the Belgian architect.

-Please note that the Solvay House is only accessible every Thursday and Saturday at 11am for pass holders.
+– the Solvay House is only accessible every Thursday and Saturday at 11am for pass holders.
 We therefore recommend that you check whether their available time slots are suitable for you before purchasing your pass.
 The available time slots are visible here.
 We also advise that you book your slot as soon as possible after purchasing your pass, so you can secure the date that suits you best.

 The ART NOUVEAU PASS includes several discounts: